Photo Courtesy of Carol Sharpe

 Otherwise, you can use almost any good garden insecticide to take care of

-Later in the month, thrips can attack your blooms as they are just
+in the month, thrips can attack your blooms as they are just opening.

-They are so small that you care barely see them.
+They are so small that you can barely see them.

 The best approach is to begin treating for them as soon as you begin